GenericMappingTools/gmt/doc_classic/rst/source/grdimage.rst

     *http_proxy* with the value 'your_proxy:port' Append
     **r** to use the region specified by **-R** to apply to the image.
     For example, if you have used **-Rd** then the image will be assigned the limits of a global domain.
-The interest of this mode is that you can project a raw image (an image without referencing coordinates).
+The purpose of this mode is that you can project a raw image (an image without referencing coordinates).